l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 Think about the best entertainment.
 Shingeki no Kyojin or Game of Thrones.
 They are full of deception.

 Every good story has a struggle as a theme.
-Okinawa people know deeply about it than any other Japanese.
+Okinawa people know deeply about it.
 They will create the stories that everyone around the world would empathize with.

 Okinawans are natural-born storytellers, performers, and creators.
 They have the creativity in their DNA and culture.